 Two months after their first show aired, The Morning Show knocked Phil Donahue out of first place in the tri-state area, and in 1988, as arranged through an agreement between WABC and Buena Vista Television Live With Regis & Kathie Lee became nationally syndicated.
 The live 15-minute "host chat" that opened each show had nationwide appeal and made Gifford and Philbin instant celebrities.
 Gifford quickly became America's television sweetheart.

 On October 18, 1986, Gifford married ABC's Monday Night Football sports broadcaster, and former NFL player Frank Gifford, whom she had met on the set of GMA.
-The Giffords, who reside in Greenwich, Connecticut, have two children, Cody Newton, born in 1990, Cassidy Erin, born in 1993.
+The Giffords, who reside in Greenwich, Connecticut, have two children, Cody Newton, born in 1990, and Cassidy Erin, born in 1993.

 In 1996, the human rights group, National labor Committee, reported that child laborers in Honduras were producing Kathie Lee's clothing line for Wal-Mart.
 She denied all knowledge of Wal-Mart's production tactics and immediately embarked on a mission to advocate for stronger laws against sweatshop labor.
 She further defended herself by ensuring the public that all of the profits from her clothing line went to Cassidy's Place, a home she set up for AIDS and crack babies.
 Despite her efforts, Kathie Lee found herself the butt of jokes for months with her squeaky-clean innocence soiled by the media's attention to her misfortunes.